Early results from GLASS-JWST XV: properties of the faintest red sources in the NIRCAM deep fields: Data and sample selection

 \section{Data and sample selection}

 GLASS-JWST is one of 13 Early Release Science programs.
 It obtained NIRISS and NIRSpec spectroscopy in the center of the massive $z=0.31$ galaxy cluster A2744 on 28--29$^{\rm th}$ June 2022, while obtaining NIRCAM images of two parallel fields 3--8 arcmin away from the cluster center.
 GLASS-JWST consists of the deepest extragalactic data amongst the ERS programs.
 Details can be found in the survey paper \citep{Treu2022}.
 For this paper we consider the NIRCAM parallel fields which are sufficiently distant from the cluster that only modest lensing magnification is expected \citep{Medezinski2016}.
 In this paper we neglect the effect, which does not affect colors, and the issue will be revisited after the completion of the campaign.
-The reduction of the images and construction of photometric catalogs are described in \citet[][Paper II]{Merlin2022}.
-In summary we have seven filters covering 0.9––4.4 \micron\ over an area of 9.7 arcmin$^2$, with exposures of 1.6--6.5 hours, with the F444W filter being the deepest.
+The reduction of the images and construction of photometric catalogs were originally described in \citet[][Paper II]{Merlin2022}, in this paper we have updated to the Stage 1 data release, with post-flight calibrations, of \cite{Stage1}.
+We define the area by the F090W filter coverage, which is only in GLASS, this gives us seven JWST filters covering 0.9––4.4 \micron\ over an area of 13.0 arcmin$^2$, with exposures of 1.6--6.5 hours, with the F444W filter being the deepest.
+The Stage 1 catalogue also contains HST optical photometry, which we use to supplement our SED modelling below.
+Each object typically has optical photometry in two HST filters (from coverage in F606W, F775W and F814W Advanced Camera for Surveys filters).

 Our catalogue is F444W selected; the F444W image is the detection image and forced photometry is done in the other bands on images PSF-matched to F444W.
 We correct all bands to total based on the ratio of total to aperture flux in F444W.
 For this paper's flux and color measurements we use an aperture of 0.45 arcsec (this is 3$\times$ the point spread function - PSF - full width half maximum in F444W).
-The 5$\sigma$ limiting flux in F444W for this aperture is 28.5, while the other six bands range from 28.1 to 27.6.
+The 5$\sigma$ limiting flux in F444W for this aperture is 28.2, while the other six JWST bands range from 27.9 to 28.4.
+There are 9525 objects in the catalogue.

 We aim to develop a general method to identify sources whose fluxes rise up in the redder bands.
 First we define the latter: for `red bands' we utilise the F200W, F277W, F356W and F444W filters.
 Technically F200W is in the NIRCAM `short wavelength' channel but for our purposes we include it in the `red band' category as it represents a wavelength not accessible to HST and which is limited in depth by considerable thermal emission in ground-based observations.
 Then the `blue bands' are F090W, F115W and F150W.
 We require a red selection that picks up a wide variety of sources and that at the faint end will pick up objects that are only marginally or not detected in the blue bands, but which at brighter magnitudes can be compared with previous HST$+$Spitzer work.
 After some experimentation we settled on the following: